thisrod/theglist/terminal.md

 1. Get an Itunes account

-1. Install XCode from the App Store
+1. Install XCode from the App Store (is this necessary now that homebrew provides gcc?)

         which gcc